706-419-3883

 The Anti – Flu Diet

-by | Last updated Nov 3, 2022 | Flu and Colds
+by | Last updated Dec 12, 2024 | Flu and Colds

 Wouldn’t it be wonderful if there were a delicious diet that could greatly reduce your risk for getting the flu?
 Because even though flu vaccines are helpful, they are not 100% effective.
-For example, the flu vaccine for 2016 seem to reduce flu risk by 23%.
+For example, the flu vaccine for 2016 seems to reduce flu risk by 23%.
 Fortunately, most other years, the vaccine has been more effective.
 In other words, individuals may need to fortify their immune system with additional means.
 In this blog, we examine the foods that help to optimized the immune system.

 Go Vegetarian